The Rundown

 - “Fish meal” is a little vague and doesn’t give any insight into what fish the ingredient is

-This s the best dog food for Boston Terrier parents on a budget.
-You won’t find anything more affordable on the market that contains the same quality ingredients and nutrients.
+Diamond Naturals Dry Dog Food is recommended for Boston Terrier parents on a budget who are looking for a food that will properly nourish their pooch.
+You won’t find anything more affordable on the market that contains the same quality ingredients and nutrients like this food.

 click to see more

-Best For Skin Allergies: For those who suffer from allergies affecting their coat and skin
+Best For Boston Terrier Skin Allergies: For those who suffer from allergies affecting their coat and skin

 PROS

-- Great Omega fatty acid levels – fantastic for skin and coat allergies
+- Great Omega fatty acid levels which promote skin and coat health

-- Quite affordable for a high-quality, grain free food
+- Quite affordable for a high-quality, tasty dog food

 CONS